fuzzylabs/matcha/docs/getting-started.md

 matcha provision
 ```

-*TODO* Once `provision` has finished it's thing, you can use the following command to inspect the resources that have been provisioned for you:
+Once `provision` has finished it's thing, you can use the following command to inspect the resources that have been provisioned for you:

 ```bash
 matcha get